MicroEJ/docs/PlatformDeveloperGuide/architectureChangelog.rst

 Core Engine
 ~~~~~~~~~~~

--  Fixed allocation of the exact free memory in immortals heap
+-  Fixed ``OutOfMemoryError`` thrown when allocating an object of the size of free memory in immortals heap

 .. _soar-6: